martynets/dialogbox/README.md

 Updates to these applications or publication of new ones does not trigger new release of the `dialogbox` project.
 This means that even if you have the source tree of the latest release of the project always check the [examples directory in the repository](https://github.com/martynets/dialogbox/tree/master/examples) to get the latest examples.

 #### Bug Reporting
-You can send `dialogbox` bug reports and/or any compatibility issues directly to the author [martynets@volia.ua](mailto:martynets@volia.ua).
+You can send `dialogbox` bug reports and/or any compatibility issues directly to the author [andy.martynets@gmail.com](mailto:andy.martynets@gmail.com).

 You can also use the online bug tracking system in the GitHub `dialogbox` project to submit new problem reports or search for existing ones: